 - Southern-Style Collard Greens

 - Sautéed Kale with Smoked Paprika

 - Kale with Sausage and White Beans

 We use bacon fat here primarily for flavor.
 Bacon fat provides an excellent balance to the natural bitter of the collard greens.
 That said, you can easily skip the bacon fat and just use a little more olive oil.

-- 2 Tbsp dark sesame oil (Dynasty or comparable)
+2 tablespoons dark sesame oil (Dynasty or comparable brand)

 If you want, serve with barbecue sauce.

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|